kollenl/training-r-intro/README.md

-# Introduction to R for Air Quality Data Analysis
+# Introduction to R for Air Quality Data Science

-This repository contains training materials for learning the R programming language, specifically tailored towards air quality data analysis.
-The training is structured into distinct lessons, each focusing on a different aspect of R programming.
-Each lesson is contained in a separate folder, and includes a README.md file with the lesson material.
+This repository contains training materials for learning the R programming language, specifically tailored towards air quality data science.
+The training is structured into distinct lessons, each focusing on a different aspect using R. Each lesson is contained in a separate folder, and includes a README.md file with the lesson material.